milan-fabian/java-fingerprint-sensor/README.md

 }
 ```

-For detailed documentation, please see
+For additional documentation, please see javadocs.

 ## TODO